WordPress-Satkhira-Community/default-post-author/readme.txt

 == Screenshots ==

-1. A general settings item on multisite when activated network-wide to allow site owners can control the commenting.
+1. A general settings page where you can set the default post author option.

 == Upgrade Notice ==